ThaneGallo/GuitarPedal/README.md

 5. **Output Signal**:
    The final analog output is sent through either a **3.5mm headphone jack** or a **1/4" amplifier jack** for listening or further amplification.

+More in depth information can be found [here](Documentation/Hardware Design.md)

 ---

 ## Power System Overview